QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 Configuration
 -------------
 Many aspects of QMI are configurable via a *configuration file*.
 The syntax of this file is very similar to `JSON <https://www.json.org/>`_, but unlike JSON, the configuration file may contain comments starting with a ``#`` character.

 By default, QMI attempts to read the configuration from a file named ``qmi.conf`` in the home directory (or the user folder on Windows).

+..
+I wonder if this is not very unintuitive for a user.
+..
+This is effectively device-specific global state that requires the user to always specify `config_file=None` to work around.
+..
+Users who want this functionality can just automatically set the environment variable `QMI_CONFIG` to whatever location they want, but that would be a conscious decision.
+..
+This also prevents the `qmi.start` call without the second argument from defaulting to an empty configuration instead.
+..
+This also goes against the idea of Python virtual environments, where packages in a venv usually only interact with the state in that venv, so without global state.

 If you want to use a different file name or location, you can specify the configuration file path either as the second argument of ``qmi.start()`` or in the environment variable ``QMI_CONFIG``.